 While following the advice provided above will reduce your risk of involvement in an accident, there is no way to eliminate the inherent risks associated with riding a motorcycle.
 Other drivers will continue to drive carelessly, putting everyone on the road at risk.
 Here are some of the more common ways that other motorists can cause serious motorcycle accidents:

 - Following too closely

 - Ignoring stop signs or stop lights

 Motorcycle wrecks can leave victims with extremely serious injuries that can change the course of their lives.
-At Meldon Law, our Gainesville motorcycle accident lawyers are committed to representing the rights of people hurt in preventable incidents and understand how to get our clients the compensation they deserve.
-To schedule a free consultation with one of our lawyers, call our office today at 800-373-8000 or send us an email through our online contact form.
+At Meldon Law, our Gainesville motorcycle accident attorneys are committed to representing the rights of people hurt in preventable incidents and understand how to get our clients the compensation they deserve.
+To schedule a free consultation with one of our attorneys, call our office today at 800-373-8000 or send us an email through our online contact form.